shibu72/shibu72/README.md

 ###

-<p align="left">I'm Shawon Mondol Shibu from Bangladesh<br><br>- 🔭 I’m working as a learner<br>- 📚 I'm currently learning: I’m always eager to learn and grow.
-Right now, I’m focused on deepening my understanding of TypeScript and exploring advanced features of React and Node.js to build even more powerful and scalable applications.<br>- ⚡ In my free time, I practice my code.</p>
+<p align="left">I'm Shawon Mondol Shibu from Bangladesh<br><br>- 🔭 I’m working as a learner<br>- 📚 I'm currently learning : I’m always eager to learn and grow.
+Right now, I’m focused on deepening my understanding of TypeScript and exploring advanced features of React and Node.js to build even more powerful and scalable applications<br>- ⚡ In my free time I am practice my code</p>

 ###

-<h3 align="left">🛠 Language and Tools</h3>
+<h3 align="left">🛠 Language and tools</h3>

 ###